-Posted by Wei Min Tan on September 25, 2017
+Posted by Wei Min Tan on July 30, 2018

-What is a condominium: In New York City, apartments are divided into cooperatives (co-ops) and condominiums.
+In New York City, apartments are divided into cooperatives (co-ops) and condominiums.
 Co-ops represent the vast majority of apartments in Manhattan and it is an apartment structure where the owner owns shares in the building.
 With a co-op, there are restrictions on renting out, board approval is needed to buy/sell and board approval is needed for renovations.
 Co-ops are not deemed “real estate” in the traditional sense, mainly because of the share ownership legal structure.

 A condominium is real estate and similar to condominiums in most other countries.
 The owner of a condominium is free to rent out the property and board approval is not required to buy or sell.
 Being a New York condominium broker simply means one who is focused on residential condos in Manhattan, New York.

-Are condos more expensive?
 Absolutely.
 On a price per sqft basis, condos are about 50 percent more expensive than co-ops.
 The appreciation rate of condominiums is also higher than that of co-ops.

-Isn’t this a narrow niche?
 Yes.
-We focus on the 19 percent of property inventory that are condos.
-This makes us experts on the market.
-We know every condo building and within them, the good apartments currently on the market.
-Being a condo expert is our difference.
+Wei Min focuses on the 19 percent of single family property inventory that are condos, hence is an expert on this market.
+He knows every condo building and within them, the good apartments currently on the market.
+Being a New York condo broker is a differentiating factor.